TheJacksonLaboratory/wn2vec/docs/index.rst

 ======

 The original word2vec method operates on individual words (tokens).
 However, many biomedical concepts span multiple tokens.
-For instance, <i>Myocardial Infarction</i>  would be treated by word2vec as two words, but it represents a single medical concept.
+For instance, *Myocardial Infarction* would be treated by word2vec as two words, but it represents a single medical concept.
 For this reason, recent approaches collapse multiword concepts into a single token prior to embedding by replacing the multiword concepts with a single concept id (e.g., MeSH:D009203).

-In this project,  we reasoned that replacing synomnyms of non-biomedical concepts with the same identifier would additional improve the performance of word2vec.
+In this project,  we reasoned that replacing synonyms of non-biomedical concepts with the same identifier would additionally improve the performance of word2vec.
 WordNet is a  database of synonyms, hyponyms, and meronyms that groups synonyms from the same lexical category (nouns, verbs, adjectives, and adverbs) into synsets.

 ---------------------------